bigfix/developer.bigfix.com/site/reference/types/string.md

 # cite &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &lt;cite&lt; (citation) tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &lt;cite&gt; (citation) tag modified by the first given string.

 # cite of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &lt;cite&lt; (citation) tag.
+Returns an HTML snippet containing the specified string enclosed in a &lt;cite&gt; (citation) tag.

 # code &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &lt;code&lt; (fixed-width font) tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &lt;code&gt; (fixed-width font) tag modified by the first given string.

 # code of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &lt;code&lt; (fixed-width font) tag.
+Returns an HTML snippet containing the specified string enclosed in a &lt;code&gt; (fixed-width font) tag.

 # col &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &lt;col&lt; (column) tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &lt;col&gt; (column) tag modified by the first given string.

 # col of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &lt;col&lt; (column) tag.
+Returns an HTML snippet containing the specified string enclosed in a &lt;col&gt; (column) tag.

 # colgroup &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &lt;colgroup&lt; (column group) tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &lt;colgroup&gt; (column group) tag modified by the first given string.

 # colgroup of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &lt;colgroup&lt; (column group) tag.
+Returns an HTML snippet containing the specified string enclosed in a &lt;colgroup&gt; (column group) tag.

 # concatenation &lt;html&gt; of &lt;string&gt; : html